HaileyesusAK/os-concepts/README.md

 # os-concepts
-Solutions to the programming exercises, problems and projects of Operating System Concepts, 10th ed
+Solutions to the programming problems and projects of Operating System Concepts, 10th ed